We fight HIV the smart way, funding innovative youth-led programs and producing ground-breaking content for young people around the world.

 HIV stands for Human Immunodeficiency Virus.
 Viruses like HIV need to infect the cells of a living organism in order to replicate.
 The human immune system usually finds and kills viruses fairly quickly, but HIV attacks the immune system itself – the very thing that would normally get rid of a virus.
 HIV infects and gradually destroys a person’s immune system, reducing their body’s ability to fight against even simple infections like a common cold.

-Eventually, most people who are infected with HIV will develop AIDS, but there are a number of factors that determine how quickly this happens.
+Early diagnosis and effective treatment ensure that most people with HIV will not develop AIDS.
 Choosing to live a healthy lifestyle will deter the development of HIV to AIDS, so choosing not to smoke or drink alcohol and making sure you exercise if you are HIV positive are all good choices.
-There are medical treatments that also help to slow the rate at which HIV weakens the immune system and develops in to AIDS, although the treatments do not actually cure HIV or AIDS.
+There are medical treatments that also help to slow the rate at which HIV weakens the immune system and develops in to AIDS, although the treatments do not actually cure HIV.
 You can read more on that in our ‘Is there a cure?’ section.

 Anyone can contract HIV – it doesn’t discriminate.
 HIV lives in the bodily fluids of an infected person – blood, vaginal secretions, semen and breast milk, and often in high concentrations.
 When these bodily fluids come in to contact and one person is HIV positive, you risk transmission.
 The most common ways that HIV is transmitted are: